Heralded entangled state generation enhanced by photon addition and subtraction: Results

 \subsection{Photon Addition and Subtraction}

 In the single-photon-source model, the number of input photons and heralding modes constrains the probability and fidelity of heralded entanglement generation\,\cite{PhysRevA.96.043861}, which remains equally important in our model.
-Since Gaussian states do not conserve photon number, single-photon conditional measurements cannot completely eliminate the limitations imposed by vacuum and multi-photon components on the output state fidelity.
-Introducing additional non-Gaussian operations, such as photon addition and subtraction, can help enhance the performance of entanglement generation.
+Since Gaussian states do not conserve photon number, single-photon conditional measurements is unable to completely eliminate the limitations imposed by vacuum and multi-photon components on the output state fidelity.
+Introducing additional non-Gaussian operations, such as photon addition and subtraction, can improve the performance of entanglement generation.
 Therefore, selecting the optimal heralding modes and photon addition/subtraction configurations is a key research direction for achieving efficient and high-fidelity entangled state generation.

-We plot heatmaps of the heralded generation probability and fidelity for Bell states under different configurations as Fig.~\ref{fig:heatmap_Bell}.
-Compared with their positive impact on enhancing the non-classicality of Gaussian states and on the heralded generation of cat and Gottesman–Kitaev–Preskill (GKP) states\,\cite{PhysRevA.109.023717}, photon addition and subtraction exhibit a more variable influence on the heralded generation of dual-rail encoded entangled states.
-In certain configurations, such as adding two photons and subtracting none with 2 heralding modes, the Gaussian-state parameters can be optimized to achieve an acceptable probability of generating entangled states with high fidelity.
+Fig.~\ref{fig:heatmap_Bell} shows heat maps of the heralded generation probability and fidelity for Bell states under different configurations.
+In contrast to their consistently beneficial role in enhancing the nonclassicality of Gaussian states and in the heralded generation of cat states and Gottesman–Kitaev–Preskill (GKP) states\,\cite{PhysRevA.109.023717}, photon addition and subtraction have a more configuration-dependent effect on the heralded generation of dual-rail-encoded entangled states.
+In some cases, such as addition two photons and no subtraction with two heralding modes, the Gaussian-state parameters can be optimized to achieve a reasonable probability of generating entangled states with high fidelity.
 In the best configuration, a Bell state with a fidelity of 0.991 can be generated with a probability of 0.004.
-Considering the probabilistic heralded single-photon sources, their efficiency is comparable to that of the single-photon source model.
-In other configurations, however, the optimization tends to become trapped in local optima or fails to improve the generation performance that simultaneously balance the probability and fidelity.
+Given the probabilistic nature of heralded single-photon sources, this efficiency is comparable to that of the single-photon source model.
+In other configurations, however, the optimization tends to become trapped in local optima or fails to improve probability and fidelity simultaneously.